sourcegraph/about/content/blogposts/2024/upgraded-claude-3.5-now-available-in-cody.md

 Anthropic [just released](https://www.anthropic.com/news/3-5-models-and-computer-use) a new, upgraded version Claude 3.5 Sonnet, their most powerful language model.
 Anthropic notes that this upgraded model version has significant gains over its predecessor in coding, making it a perfect candidate to bring to Cody.

-Notably, the new Claude 3.5 Sonnet model scores 49.0% on SWE-be
+Most impressively, Anthropic notes that the new Claude 3.5 Sonnet model scores 49.0% on [SWE-bench Verified](https://www.swebench.com/) compared to the prior version's score of 33.4%.

 [Cody](https://sourcegraph.com/cody), our AI coding assistant, prioritizes offering devs the best and latest models.
 The AI space is a fast-moving field, and prioritizing model interoperability lets Cody continuously improve as new models come to market.